Detroit: Primary and secondary schools

 With growing charter schools enrollment as well as a continued exodus of population, the city planned to close many public schools.
 State officials report a 68% graduation rate for Detroit's public schools adjusted for those who change schools.
 Traditional public and charter school students in the city have performed poorly on standardized tests. c.
 2009 and 2011, while Detroit traditional public schools scored a record low on national tests, the publicly funded charter schools did even worse than the traditional public schools.
 As of 2016 there were 30,000 excess openings in Detroit traditional public and charter schools, bearing in mind the number of K-12-aged children in the city.
 In 2016, Kate Zernike of The New York Times stated school performance did not improve despite the proliferation of charters, describing the situation as "lots of choice, with no good choice".

 Detroit public schools students scored the lowest on tests of reading and writing of all major cities in the United States in 2015.
 Among eighth-graders, only 27% showed basic proficiency in math and 44% in reading.
 Nearly half of Detroit's adults are functionally illiterate.

 Detroit is served by various private schools, as well as parochial Roman Catholic schools operated by the Archdiocese of Detroit.
 As of 2013 there are four Catholic grade schools and three Catholic high schools in the City of Detroit, with all of them in the city's west side.
 The Archdiocese of Detroit lists a number of primary and secondary schools in the metro area as Catholic education has emigrated to the suburbs.
 Of the three Catholic high schools, two are operated by the Society of Jesus and the third is co-sponsored by the Sisters, Servants of the Immaculate Heart of Mary and the Congregation of St. Basil.

+Post-secondary education

+Detroit is home to several institutions of higher learning, including Wayne State University and the University of Detroit Mercy.
+Grand Valley State University's Detroit Center hosts workshops, seminars, professional development, and other large gatherings.
+Sacred Heart Major Seminary, founded in 1919, is affiliated with Pontifical University of Saint Thomas Aquinas, Angelicum in Rome and offers pontifical degrees as well as civil undergraduate and graduate degrees.
+Other institutions in the city include the College for Creative Studies and Wayne County Community College.
+In June 2009, the Michigan State University College of Osteopathic Medicine which is based in East Lansing opened a satellite campus at the Detroit Medical Center.

+Detroit has many vocational training institutes that provide technical training to prepare students for careers in the skilled trades.